Kardinia Park (stadium): Redevelopments

-Significant miscalculations were made with respect to the budget required for the stage 3 redevelopment and consequently several aspects of the original plans were scaled back by the Geelong Football Club in November 2011, including the removal of the proposed supporters lounge and decreasing capacity by 1,000 seats.
-The new grandstand was named the Players Stand in August 2012 and from 1 November 2011, the venue became known as Simonds Stadium, after homebuilding group Simonds Homes signed a five-year naming rights deal.
+Significant miscalculations were made with respect to the budget required for the stage 3 redevelopment and consequently several aspects of the original plans were scaled back by the Geelong Football Club, including the removal of the proposed supporters lounge and a decrease in capacity by 1,000 seats.
+The new grandstand was named the Players Stand in August 2012.
+Around this time the ground received a new name, Simonds Stadium, after homebuilding group Simonds Homes signed a five-year naming rights deal.

 The new Players Stand was officially opened on 1 June 2013, prior to Geelong's first proper home match of the 2013 AFL season against Gold Coast.
-The match was the first to be played under the new floodlights and was played in front of 30,082 fans, the largest crowd at the stadium at that time since the first stage of the re-development.
+The match was the first to be played under the new floodlights and was played in front of 30,082 fans, the largest crowd at the stadium at that time since the first stage of the redevelopment.

-The fourth stage of redevelopment saw the Brownlow and the Jennings Stands demolished at the end of the 2015 AFL season to make way for a new state of the art grandstand.
-The new stand, eventually named the Charles Brownlow Stand (in honour of the club's Brownlow Medal winners and Charles Brownlow) was opened on 18 May 2017.
-The new stand features seating for 6,500 people, improved media facilities, a new 1000-seat function centre, merchandise store, café, an enhanced football department and the "Sunrise Centre", a community facility providing rehabilitation for people returning to the workforce following serious injury.
+The fourth stage of redevelopment saw the Brownlow and the Jennings Stands demolished at the end of the 2015 AFL season to make way for a new single grandstand.
+The new stand, eventually named the Brownlow Stand (in honour of the club's Brownlow Medal winners and administrator Charles Brownlow) was opened on 18 May 2017.
+The new stand features seating for 6,500 people, improved media facilities, a new 1,000-seat function centre, a merchandise store, café, improved football department facilities and the "Sunrise Centre", a community facility providing rehabilitation for people returning to the workforce following serious injury.